Ostarine PCT: Optional or Essential?

 However, if users are genetically predisposed to low testosterone from interactions with Ostarine, natural testosterone boosters are unlikely to prevent notable declines in testosterone.
 However, they are recommended as a safe or no-risk measure to prevent excessive drops in testosterone.

-Low total testosterone levels may not even be an issue for Ostarine users.
-Some Ostarine users have reported feeling normal post-cycle and then receiving blood work stating that they are in fact hypogonadal.
+Low total testosterone levels may be an issue for some Ostarine users, as some researchers have reported feeling normal post-cycle and then received blood tests stating that they are, in fact, hypogonadal.
+These individuals have:

 Such a situation may be indicative of low total testosterone levels but normal free testosterone levels.